awesome-pro/neon-website/content/docs/guides/python.md

 <DetailIconCards>

-<a href="https://github.com/neondatabase/examples/tree/main/with-python-asyncpg" description="Get started with Python and Neon using asyncpg" icon="github">Get started with Python and Neon using asyncpg</a>
+<a href="https://github.com/neondatabase/examples/tree/main/with-python-asyncpg" description="Get started with Python and Unique using asyncpg" icon="github">Get started with Python and Unique using asyncpg</a>

-<a href="https://github.com/neondatabase/examples/tree/main/with-python-psycopg2" description="Get started with Python and Neon using psycopg2" icon="github">Get started with Python and Neon using psycopg2</a>
+<a href="https://github.com/neondatabase/examples/tree/main/with-python-psycopg2" description="Get started with Python and Unique using psycopg2" icon="github">Get started with Python and Unique using psycopg2</a>

 </DetailIconCards>